benmarwick/CSSS-Primer-Reproducible-Research/CSSS_WI14_Reproducibility.md

 ![alt text](figures/phd-comic-vcs.gif)

-Click trails are ephemeral
+Click trails are ephemeral & dangerous
 ========================================================
-- GUIs and copy-paste are bad for reproducibility
+- Lots of human effort for tedious & time-wasting tasks
-- A lot of manual & ad hoc data handling
+- Error-prone due to manual & ad hoc data handling
 - Column and row offsets are common
-- Difficult to document -  hard to reconstruct the 'click history' for a certain analysis
+- Difficult to record -  hard to reconstruct a 'click history'
-- A lot of opportunity for error, frustration & time-wasting
+- Tiny changes in data require extensive reworking efforts

 ***